The-Prateek-Mittal/MachineLearning_And_DeepLearning-/README.md

 ✔️ Cross-validation & unified performance comparison

 Each model is trained, evaluated, and compared using accuracy, precision, recall, F1-score, and confusion matrices.

+Also, this repository provides complete implementations of unidirectional and bidirectional recurrent neural network models for text classification, trained on the Reuters dataset.
+It serves as an educational and experimental platform for understanding the behavior of:

+🔹 SimpleRNN

+🔹 LSTM

+🔹 GRU

+🔹 Bidirectional SimpleRNN

+🔹 Bidirectional LSTM

+🔹 Bidirectional GRU

+The project includes:
+✔ Preprocessing
+✔ Tokenization & Padding
+✔ Model Building
+✔ Training & Validation
+✔ Performance Comparison
+✔ Visualization (accuracy, loss)